 Wet Weather Garden Problems

 One of the constants of gardening is that you never have a "perfect" season.
 It will be too hot or too cool, too dry or too wet.
-Every season requires adapting and reacting to what nature throws at us.
+Every season requires adapting and responding to what nature presents.

 This season has started on the wet side.
 Who knows what the entirety of the season will bring?
 But if it remains soggy, these are some wet weather effects to watch for in the garden.